Service Detail

 Does this scope require a stand-alone trade team or full project leadership?

 This scope performs best under full project leadership.
-Cold storage construction planned around thermal performance, dock operations, refrigeration systems, and demanding turnover requirements.
+Cold storage construction in San Marcos planned around thermal performance, dock operations, refrigeration systems, and demanding turnover requirements — with Hays County limestone subgrade and Edwards Aquifer compliance integrated from preconstruction.
 When sitework, shell work, utilities, and support spaces are managed separately, the owner usually absorbs the gaps between them.
 A commercial or industrial general contractor keeps those interfaces on one schedule so design decisions, procurement timing, and field activity stay aligned.

 How do you keep cold storage construction aligned with the overall schedule?

 We connect this scope to the full project critical path instead of tracking it as a detached workstream.
 That means permit timing, release packages, procurement exposure, and daily production are reviewed together.
-Facilities achieve a cleaner path to operation because shell, insulation, mechanical systems, and dock readiness are integrated from the start.
+Facilities achieve a cleaner path to operation because shell, insulation, mechanical systems, and dock readiness are integrated from the start — with San Marcos site conditions, Hays County utility capacity, and TCEQ compliance requirements treated as delivery variables rather than late-stage discoveries.
 The result is a schedule that is easier to manage because the team can see which owner decisions and trade interfaces actually affect delivery.

 Can this work be phased if the owner needs turnover in stages?